 Although measures of student growth are an important indicator of program effectiveness, they cannot be the sole measure of program quality for several reasons, including the fact that many programs may have graduates whose students do not take standardized tests.
-The accountability system must therefore include other objective measures that show how well programs are preparing teachers for the classroom.
-Montana should expand its requirements to its alternate routes and also include such measures as:
+The accountability system must therefore include other objective measures that show how well all programs are preparing teachers for the classroom, such as:

-- Evaluation results from the first and/or second year of teaching; - Satisfaction ratings by school principals and teacher supervisors of programs' student teachers, using a standardized form to permit program comparison; - Average raw scores of teacher candidates on licensing tests, including academic proficiency, subject matter and professional knowledge tests: - Number of times, on average, it takes teacher candidates to pass licensing tests; and - Five-year retention rates of graduates in the teaching profession.
+- Evaluation results from the first and/or second year of teaching; - Satisfaction ratings by school principals and teacher supervisors of programs' student teachers, using a standardized form to permit program comparison; - Average raw scores of teacher candidates on licensing tests, including academic proficiency, subject matter and professional knowledge tests; - Number of times, on average, it takes teacher candidates to pass licensing tests; and - Five-year retention rates of graduates in the teaching profession.